-Urinary incontinence is a common adverse effect after radical prostatectomy, the effect of which can be upsetting for patients and their quality of life.
-Although robotic surgery hastens early continence recovery, selecting the optimal suture type is still of clinical relevance for early acquisition of continence.
-Current study proves the superiority of monofilament over barbed suture in the recovery of urinary continence.
-Nevertheless, more research is needed in the form of randomized studies to confirm the current results.
+Urinary incontinence is a common adverse effect after radical prostatectomy, which can be upsetting for patients and their quality of life.
+Although robotic surgery hastens early continence recovery, selecting the optimal suture type is still of clinical relevance for early continence.
+The current study proves the superiority of monofilament over barbed suture in the recovery of urinary continence.
+Nevertheless, more research is needed in the form of randomized studies to confirm these results.